-We maintain a full aviation insurance policy, underwritten by Cambodia-Vietnam Insurance Company Plc.
-Our policy includes a US$10,000,000 combined single limit liability cover in the event of passenger legal liability, bodily injury and property damage.
+We maintain a full aviation insurance policy, underwritten by Dara Insurance Plc.
+Helistar is insured in accordance with international standards cover in the event of passenger legal liability, bodily injury and property damage.

 Helicopter Safety Procedures: